k8ssandra/k8ssandra-operator/docs/content/en/contribute/_index.md

 All submissions, including submissions by project members, require review.
 We use GitHub pull requests for this purpose.
 Consult
 [GitHub Help](https://help.github.com/articles/about-pull-requests/) for more information on using pull requests.

-Most of the documentation source files are authored in [markdown](https://daringfireball.net/projects/markdown/) plus some special properties unique to Hugo.
+Most of the documentation source files are authored in [markdown](https://daringfireball.net/projects/markdown/) with some special properties unique to Hugo.

 ### Deploying to K8ssandra.io

 Here's a quick guide to updating the docs.
-It assumes you're familiar with the GitHub workflow and you're happy to use the automated preview of your doc updates:
+It assumes you're familiar with the GitHub workflow and you'd like to use the automated preview of your doc updates:

 1. **Fork** the [K8ssandra docs repo](https://github.com/k8ssandra/k8ssandra-operator.git) on GitHub.
 1. Make your changes and send a pull request (PR).
 1. If you're not yet ready for a review, put the PR in Draft mode to indicate it's a work in progress. (**Don't** add the Hugo property "draft = true" to the page front matter.)
-1. Wait for the automated PR workflow to do some checks.
+1. Wait for the automated PR workflow to complete its checks.
 1. Continue updating your doc and pushing your changes until you're happy with the content.
 1. When you're ready for a review, add a comment to the PR, and remove it from Draft mode.